ethan-li/license-reporter/README.md

 ### With Optional Dependencies

-For enhanced functionality with TOML and YAML files:
+For enhanced functionality with YAML files:

 ```bash
 pip install license-reporter[enhanced]
 ```

+**Note**: TOML support is now included by default since `pyproject.toml` is the standard for modern Python projects.

 For development: